Home | Research Team

 Denver Faulk is a Doctoral student within the Bioengineering Department at the University of Pittsburgh.
 His research is focused on investigating whole liver extracellular matrix scaffolds for engineering an implantable liver graft for patients with end-stage liver failure.

-Tim Keane is an undergraduate student in the Chemical Engineering department at the University of Pittsburgh.
+Tim Keane is a graduate student in the Chemical Engineering department at the University of Pittsburgh.
 His research projects involve investigating the role of decellularized extracellular matrix in limb and muscle regeneration, specifically the tissue remodeling response to ECM that has been subjected to various degrees of decellularization.

 Matt Wolf is a doctoral student in the BioEngineering department at the University of Pittsburgh.
 He is currently investigating the production, physical characteristics, composition, and efficacy of a biologic scaffold that is composed of extracellular matrix (ECM) and derived from skeletal muscle for regenerative medicine applications.